julienpoeschl/Custom-VSCode-Themes/README.md

-# README

-My personal custom vscode themes.
+**Themes**

-Currently contains the following custom themes: Hedgehog, Monokai Dimmed New.
+Currently contains the following custom themes:
+  1. Hedgehog
+  2. Monokai Dimmed New

+**Installation**
 To download a local version of this theme vscode extension you need to follow these steps:

   1. Install vsce using `npm install -g vsce`.

   2. In a terminal, go to this project directory and package the extension with `vsce package`.
 Enter `y` to bypass missing file errors.
 This should create a `custom-vscode-themes-1.0.0.vsix` in the project directory.

   3. You can now use `code --install-extension custom-vscode-themes-1.0.0.vsix` to add this extension to your local vscode.

   4. You can now set themes from this extension.

 **Enjoy!**